safarzadeh-reza/Spatial_Data_Mining_Winter2025/source/index.rst

 Lab Timeline
 ------------

 Our labs will run for 13 weeks, starting on **January 14, 2025**, and spanning the entire winter semester.
-New material will be posted weekly, keeping our learning experience dynamic and engaging.
+New material will be posted bi-weekly, keeping our learning experience dynamic and engaging.

 Here’s a preview of the topics we’ll cover:

 +-------------+--------------------------------------------+